atelier-cartographique/waend/documentation/help.md

 While maps are groups of layers, we also call them "groups".

 A features is the most simple map element, it's a shape.
-It could be a line, a polygon : a parc, a street, an image...
+It could be a line, a polygon : a parc, a street, an image, a text...

-There are no points yet in Wænd, because in most of digital maps points are not represented with a spatial influence, and we think things do.
-Often, trees are points on maps, but a tree has a circumference, from its trunk and from its branches, so it has a spatial influence.
-We all have been under the shadow of a tree.
-So a tree is not only a point on a map, it's a shape with an area and an influence, and we would like to promote this way of thinking about digital maps.
+There are no points yet in Wænd, because we think that a tree for exemple has a spatial influence, from its trunk and from its branches, its shadow etc..
+So a tree can be a shape with an area and an influence, and we would like to promote this way of thinking about digital maps.

 Meanwhile, they are many great things to do about points on digital maps, and we would like to come with a nice proposal, still under development.
 So, no points for now :)